 I've always found it so crazy that Catherine of Aragon is actually married to Henry VIII for 24 years that is a variant long marriage before amberlynn even comes on to the scene.
 So can you tell me a little bit about how Anne becomes a part of this story?

-So Anne Boleyn him to court as Lady in waiting Catherine or Ryan 1525.
+So Anne Boleyn came to court as Lady in waiting Catherine around 1525.
 She was the daughter of one of Henry's advisors, one of the Gentry, her sister, Mary had also been one of the kings previous mistresses.
 So you know, he clearly has a habit of keeping it in the family.
-But as I said, before, Catherine was used to Henry sleeping with her ladies and waiting, most of his mistresses in the past had started out as ladies and waiting, so when Anne called the Kings attention, Catherine probably didn't initially view this as a serious threat.
+But as I said, before, Catherine was used to Henry sleeping with her ladies and waiting, most of his mistresses in the past had started out as ladies and waiting, so when Anne called the King's attention, Catherine probably didn't initially view this as a serious threat.
 However, as the kingdom became more and more serious about leaving Catherine, her relationship with Anne soon turned much more hostile, and it was noted that and was becoming increasingly arrogant, and this will be drawn towards her mistress.
 And once the king had made his intentions official, Catherine and Anne became better enemies with Anne vocally hoping for Catherine's there.
 She even supposedly plotted to kill her and her young daughter, Mary, which I don't necessarily believe, I don't think she would have gone so far.
 There was a definite and understandable rivalry and hatred between the pair that lasted until Catherine's death.
 However, I do find it quite interesting that Catherine blamed Anne for everything.
 She continued to love and defend Henry despite his cruelty towards her.
 And this is somewhat understandable given the fact that they had a happy marriage seemingly until an came along.
 But I also think it's a classic sign of the patriarchy that, you know, women are turning on women instead of the man taking the responsibility for their affairs.
-But there's some evidence that, um, Catherine was quite sympathetic to Ann and Mary, when we first came to court, because they she could tell that, you know, they were under the thumb of their father and that, you know, Mary was cast aside by the king with little prospect, but that soon turned very ugly, as we shall see.
+But there's some evidence that, um, Catherine was quite sympathetic to Anne and Mary, when we first came to court, because they she could tell that, you know, they were under the thumb of their father and that, you know, Mary was cast aside by the king with little prospect, but that soon turned very ugly, as we shall see.